-Each half term any child, whose attendance is above 96%, receives a silver certificate.
+Each term any child, whose attendance is above 96%, receives a silver certificate.
 Any child that has recorded 100% attendance during the half term receives a gold certificate.
-The name of every child that receives a gold or silver half termly certificate is entered into the Half Termly attendance award.
-Two children are picked at random who win family oriented activity prizes such as a voucher for the cinema.
+The name of every child that receives a gold termly certificate is entered into the Termly attendance draw.
+One child will be picked at random who will win £100 to spend on either a bike or a scooter.